pranabdas/arpespythontools/docs/rotate.md

 This is how a constant energy cut looks like before rotation:
 ![rotate-before](../static/img/rotate-before.png)

 Now, we can rotate the data.
-Note that rotating involves some heavy interpolation.
-So, this might take several tens of minutes to complete depending on the size of data array and computational power.

 ```python
 data_r, theta_r, phi_r = arp.rotate(data, 45, theta, phi)